Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Criticisms of the Kubler-Ross Model

 The DABDA model has been increasingly criticized in recent years.
-The model has both historical and cultural significance as one of the most well-known models for understanding grief and loss.
-Many alternative models have been developed based at least in part on the original DABDA model.
+The model has historical and cultural significance as 1 of the most well-known models for understanding grief and loss.
+Many alternative models have been developed based, at least in part, on the original DABDA model.
 The principal criticisms of Kubler-Ross's stages of death and dying are that the stages were developed without sufficient evidence and are often applied too strictly.
-Kubler-Ross and her collaborators developed their ideas qualitatively through in-depth interviews with over two hundred terminally ill patients.[7]
+Kubler-Ross and her collaborators developed their ideas qualitatively through in-depth interviews with over 200 terminally ill patients.[7]

 Critics have focused on the fact that her research and use of "stages" have not been empirically validated.
-It is also said that the concept of "stages" is applied too rigidly and linearly.
+It is also said that "stages" are applied too rigidly and linearly.
 Instead, she aimed to describe a set of behaviors and emotions that may be experienced by a patient facing the end of life, and by describing them, improve understanding for both the patient and caregivers.
 Another important criticism of the model arises when it is viewed as prescriptive rather than descriptive, indicating that a patient must move through each stage to reach the final goal of "acceptance."
 This view holds many assumptions, including that progression through the stages is linear and that some stages are inherently less adaptive than others.
-Caregivers may view their job as helping a patient move through each stage, for example, moving through denial or anger onto more easily palatable stages such as bargaining or acceptance.
-Attempting to push the patient through the stages has the potential to cause harm, as they need to process their grief in their unique way.
-Dr. Kubler Ross and others have reminded readers that many patients will experience the stages fluidly, often exhibiting more than one at a time and moving between them in a non-linear fashion.
-It is also important to note that each stage can serve a protective role, and each patient will have a unique experience in their grief process.[4][6]
+Caregivers may view their job as helping a patient move through each stage, such as denial or anger, onto more easily palatable stages, such as bargaining or acceptance.
+Attempting to push the patient through the stages has the potential to cause harm, as they need to process their grief in their own unique way.
+Dr. Kubler Ross and others have reminded readers that many patients experience the stages fluidly, often exhibiting more than 1 at a time and moving between them non-linearly.
+It is also important to note that each stage can serve a protective role, and each patient has a unique experience in their grief process.[4][6]

 Other Models of Grief

-Four additional models of grief will be described below.
+Four additional models of grief are described below.

 Shock and Disbelief